'Grinder' has Hawkeyes set for Big Ten tourney

 People are also reading…

+Relief pitcher Ben Beutel, who earned second-team All-Big Ten honors Tuesday, stranded five Hoosiers on base in two innings of scoreless relief work in the regular-season finale.

-The senior from Davenport Assumption said even experiencing that atmosphere should be beneficial as Iowa prepares for the start of postseason competition.
+The senior who prepped at Davenport Assumption said even experiencing that atmosphere should be beneficial as Iowa prepares for the start of postseason competition.

 “It was really loud at some points and that was good to be in that kind of atmosphere,’’ Beutel said.